quickbrownfox/twitter-convowall/README.md

 Each theme is defined using Javascript, CSS, and [Embedded Javascript](http://embeddedjs.com/) templates.
 Themes consist of these files:

-* init.js - Sets options for the theme and defines Javascript code that is executed when the theme is loaded.
+* *init.js* - Sets options for the theme and defines Javascript code that is executed when the theme is loaded.
 You can call Convowall.option() from within this file to set default options for a theme, which can subsequently be overridden by the page containing the convowall.
-* theme.css - CSS styles for the theme
+* *theme.css* - CSS styles for the theme
-* entry.html.ejs - The HTML for each entry on the convowall
+* *entry.html.ejs* - The HTML for each entry on the convowall
-* page.html.ejs - The HTML for the page or wrapper for the convowall
+* *page.html.ejs* - The HTML for the page or wrapper for the convowall

 # Variables available in themes

 The theme file entry.html.ejs is the template for each tweet's output.
-Most of the variables correspond directly with results from the Twitter Search API.
+Many of the variables correspond directly to those provided by the Twitter Search API.
 The variables include:

-* text - text of the tweet
+* *text* - text of the tweet
-* text_only - text of the tweet with URLs stripped
+* *text_only* - text of the tweet with URLs stripped
-* profile_image_url
+* *profile_image_url* - The sender's Twitter avatar image.
-* date - a Javascript Date object
+* *date* - a Javascript Date object
-* urls - an array containing all URLs found in the tweet text
+* *urls* - an array containing all URLs found in the tweet text
-* from_user - the Twitter username of the tweet's sender
+* *from_user* - the Twitter username of the tweet's sender
-* id_str - string containing tweet id from Twitter Search API
+* *id_str* - string containing tweet id from Twitter Search API
-* oembed - am object containing output from [Embedly](https//github.com/embedly/embedly-jquery) or an empty object, if no embeds found
+* *oembed* - am object containing output from [Embedly](https//github.com/embedly/embedly-jquery) or an empty object, if no embeds found

     Object {
 	provider_url: "http://twitpic.com"